imixs/imixs-workflow/src/site/markdown/restapi/reportservice.md

 #The Report Service
 The main resource /report provides a flexible rest service interface to create dynamic reports defined by through the imixs Report Service.
-The report rest service can be used to create and update report definitions and to process the result of a report providing a set of different params.
+The report rest service can be used to create and update report definitions and to process the result of a report providing a set of different parameters.

 ##The /report resources GET
 The /report GET resources are used to get business objects provided by the Imixs Report Manager: